f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 <h2>Introduction</h2>

 This plugin sends I/Q samples from the baseband via TCP/IP across a network to a client application.
-The client application could be SDRangel using the RemoteTCPInput plugin or a rtl_tcp compatible application.
+The client application could be SDRangel using the [Remote TCP Input](../../samplesource/remotetcpinput/readme.md) plugin or a rtl_tcp compatible application.
 This means that applications using rtl_tcp protcol can connect to the wide variety of SDRs supported by SDRangel.

 <h2>Interface</h2>